Juris Doctor Program

 Applicants to Duke Law School must take the LSAT (Law School Admission Test), an exam that is administered several times a year by the LSAC.
 In China, the LSAT may be taken at test centers in Beijing, Guangzhou, Kowloon, and Shanghai.
 The LSAC fee to take the LSAT is US $160.

-International applicants must take the TOEFL if your first language is not English AND English is not the language of instruction at your undergraduate institution.
-Contact the Education Testing Service (ETS) and request that your TOEFL score be sent to LSAC.
-LSAC's TOEFL code is 8395.
-Your score will be included in the Foreign Credential Evaluation document that LSAC will send to Duke after you apply for admission.
+To submit a TOEFL score, please contact the Educational Testing Service (ETS) and request that your score be sent to LSAC.
+The TOEFL institution code for LSAC is 8395.
+Your score will be included in the International Credential Evaluation document that will be part of your LSAC CAS report.
 Because it may take several weeks for score results to reach Duke, please plan to take the test no later than six weeks prior to the application deadline.

 As part of your application, LSAC will send Duke (and other law schools to which you may apply) your LSAT score, transcripts, and letters of recommendation.
 The LSAC fee for this service (known as the Credential Assembly Service, or CAS) is US $155.